-- Contamination of surfaces with infectious droplets or other body fluids near an infected COVID-19 patient is possible4. - Equipment used during patient care may come into contact with droplets produced by the patient.
-Paramedics may be exposed to these droplets during interventions. - Paramedics should follow the guidance of their service for infection prevention and control policies and procedures.
+- Contamination of surfaces with infectious droplets or other body fluids near an infected COVID-19 patient is possible. - Equipment used during patient care may come into contact with droplets produced by the patient.
+Paramedics may be exposed to these droplets during interventions. - Paramedics should follow the guidance of their service for infection prevention and control policies and procedures for personal protective equipment and post-intervention cleaning or decontamination.